 Step 4b: Import CSV

-- From the Braze platform, go to the User Import page listed under Users.
+- From the Braze platform, go to Audience > Import Users.

 - Upload the CSV file downloaded from Amperity.

 - Once uploaded, confirm the default and custom attributes, assign an import name, and optionally create a group within the Braze platform from the uploaded Amperity query.

 - Click Start Import.